 The St. David's Society of Minnesota was formed to celebrate the heritage and culture of the Welsh immigrants to Minnesota.
 To these ends, St. David's Society members celebrate and cultivate all things Welsh - in literature, history, music, dance, art or ideas, traditional and contemporary.

-Tuesday, June 28, 7 pm at St. Anthony Park Lutheran Church, 2323 Como Ave., St. Paul
+Sunday, May 4, 2025, 2 pm at St. Anthony Park Lutheran Church, 2323 Como Ave.
+W., St. Paul

 Sgwrs Cymraeg, Welsh Conversation